Moelfarri/watershed-segmentation-react/README.md

 ## To use the demo
 - use a general arrangement (GA) of side of a ship or front of a ship
 - upload and click around to segment correctly
+- use an image from the "img-examples" folder in order to get correct behaviour